10 of the best drama series to stream in South Africa

 Here’s our pick from streaming services in South Africa.

 Money makes the world go around for those who’ve got it, like investment genius Bobby “The Axe” Axelrod (Damian Lewis).
 But they’re always watching their back because the law – US States Attorney For The Southern District Of New York Chuck Rhoades (Paul Giamatti) – wants to bring them to their knees for every single little red cent that has been made illegally.
 And for Bobby, that’s pretty much all of his fortune.
-Seasons 1 to 3 are available to catch up on from the beginning on Showmax, while new episodes of Season 4 land every Wednesday at 21:00, at the same time as the DStv broadcast.
+Seasons 1 to 5 are available to catch up on from the beginning on Showmax.

 2 13 Reasons Why S1-2 (Netflix)